Trade our wide range of currency pairs,Â

 Example: If the EUR/USD currency pair moves from 1.1200 to 1.1201, it has moved 1 pip.
 Similarly, if the USD/JPY pair moves from 110.50 to 110.51, it has also moved 1 pip.

 Understanding pips is fundamental for forex traders as it helps them gauge price movements, calculate risk, and manage their trades effectively.
-Learn more.

 A currency pair consists of two currencies listed together, separated by a slash ("/").
-For example, in the currency pair EUR/USD: EUR (Euro) is the base currency, USD (US Dollar) is the quoted currency.
+For example, in the currency pair EUR/USD: EUR (Euro) is the base currency, and USD (US Dollar) is the quoted currency.

 The exchange rate quoted for this pair (e.g., 1.1200) indicates how much of the quoted currency (USD) is needed to purchase one unit of the base currency (EUR).